joyjeni/AI/session1/mnist.md

 files.upload()
 ```

- Next step is to mount a google drive and change to desired directory in google drive.
+The next step is to mount a Google drive and change it to the desired directory in Google drive.

  ```python
  from google.colab import drive